danlovett/MusicQuiz/Misc/dataRAW.md

   Reason: Username not found.
   Error code: 404

+username_exists_1
+  Reason: Username already exists in the database Error Code = 403

 from_missing_reload
   Reason: New data in file.
 Restart to load new file Error code = 404

-username_exists_1
+password_load_error
-  Reason: Username already exists in the database Error Code = 403
+  Reason: Password not found in database under linked Username [userName] Errpr code = 403